moscowjh/reflections/Lesson3_Reflection.md

 #### Describe the differences between forks, clones, and branches.
 When would you use one instead of another?

 Clone is a copy of a GIT repository whether that repository is local or remote.
 A fork is a clone on Github of another Github repo.
 When you fork a Github repo, you can change the fork, but not the original without a pull request.
 A branch is a copy of a repo that is kept within that repo in order to keep certain changes isolated from each other.

+#### What is the benefit of having a copy of the last known state of the remote stored locally?

+Enables you to work on merging and reconciling changes even if you are offline.